project-chip/connectedhomeip/docs/silabs/general/HARDWARE_REQUIREMENTS.md

     -   Raspberry Pi 4 with an SD card with storage >= 64 GB

         > The Raspberry Pi 4 is used to run the Open Thread Border Router and
-        > the chiptool.
+        > the chip-tool.
 In this documentation the combination of this software
         > on the Raspberry Pi is also called the 'Matter Hub' A software image
         > for the Raspberry Pi is provided on the
         > [Matter Artifacts page](./ARTIFACTS.md).